msnyder424/HTS-eDNA-Bioinformatics/metatrim/README.md

 3. forward sequence
 4. reverse sequence
 5. Length of the marker or input 0 (zero) if you want ***MetaTrim*** to always search for the opposite primer in each read.
+*It is recommended that you input 8-10 bases of each primer.
+The sequence should end with the last 3' base of the primer.*

 *To remove a primer set from the list input the following argument variables:*
 1. 'Remove'